Frequently Asked Questions

 What happens when I get to Landmark Medical Center?

 You will have an initial assessment with a licensed mental health professional, and if hospitalization is indicated we will assist you through the admission process.
 You will meet with nursing staff who will ask a few more questions to ensure your safety and comfort as well as orient you to the patient care unit and answer any questions that you may have.
-Your belongings will be inventoried to ensure for safety, and a picture is taken of all patients to assist with proper identification of a patient while they are on a hospital unit.
+Your belongings will be inventoried to ensure safety, and a picture will be taken of all patients to assist with the proper identification of a patient while they are in a hospital unit.

-If, after the initial assessment it is determined that you are not in need of services provided by Landmark Medical Center we will assist you in finding those services that are appropriate.
-The Intake & Referral clinician will provide you with a written list of outside professionals and/or programs and services.
+If, after the initial assessment it is determined that you do not need services provided by Landmark Medical Center we will assist you in finding those services that are appropriate.
+The Intake & Referral clinician will provide a written list of outside professionals and/or programs and services.

 How long will I stay?